 Kickstarter is the world’s largest funding platform for creative projects.
-To date it’s attracted nearly 15.5 million backers and funded over 150,000 projects.
+So far it’s attracted nearly 15.5 million backers and funded over 150,000 projects.
 At any one time it’s likely to have a whopping 4,000 live projects.

 How does it work?

 The aim of Kickstarter is for backers to support projects to help bring them to life.
-Kickstarter cannot be used to offer financial returns or equity, or to solicit loans, and therefore backers should not expect to profit financially.
-Some projects funded on Kickstarter may go on to make money but this is not the main aim of funding.
+Kickstarter can’t be used to offer financial returns or equity, or to solicit loans.
+Therefore backers should not expect to profit financially.
+Some projects funded on Kickstarter may go on to make money however this isn’t the main aim of funding.

 Who owns my work?

 Rest assured, project creators retain 100% ownership of their work.
 You’ll still need to protect the Intellectual Property (IP) of your idea though so email or ring us to discuss IP options.